Frequently Asked Questions

 No; not at all.
 A list of externship opportunities is available through the Externship Database - but it is not exclusive.
 Students are welcome to find placements on their own.
 They must meet the program requirements and the organization must be willing to comply with the requirements described in the field placement contract.

 I am a 1L.
 When do I apply for summer externships?
 How far in advance should I apply for fall and spring externships?

 Generally, first year students should work on their resumes and cover letters over the winter break and start the application process when they return to school.
-Most employers expect to receive applications for summer externships in January, February and March.
-Some employers are starting to hire students in December.
-The Externship Program will attempt to inform students via MyWCL when it learns of early deadlines.
+Most organizations expect to receive applications for summer externships in January, February and March.
+Some organizations are starting to hire students in December.
+The Externship Program will attempt to inform students when it learns of early deadlines.
 Many government agencies require a security clearance which can take a number of months after the student has received an offer.
 This is particularly true for all security agencies, the Department of Justice, and some international agencies.

 For fall and spring externships: if possible, students should generally apply for fall externships in the second half of the spring semester and during the fall semester for spring externship.
 However, students continue to apply for fall externships (with much success) throughout the summer.

 I am a 2L.
 When do I apply for summer externships?